kritikakaura1518/ISL-Blogging-Site/README.md

-# ISL-Website
+# ISL | Blogging Site

+Its a front-end blogging website which gives basic information about Indian Super League.

-<h3>View my website here 😀 :- <a href="https://kritikakaura1518.github.io/ISL-Blogging-Site/images/new.html">Indian Super League</a>
+<h3>Website Link :- <a href="https://kritikakaura1518.github.io/ISL-Blogging-Site/images/new.html">Indian Super League</a>